bensonnalle/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+Charles home planet will be Pluto and charles from Jupiter will be Jupiter because this is a struct which is a value type not a refrence type

 ### Question 7